ashleefv/ApplNumComp/README.md

 ## Reading Materials
 A full list of recommended and optional reading materials that complement the course lessons are available [here](https://github.com/ashleefv/ApplNumComp/blob/master/RecommendedReading.md)

+## Note on Accessibility
+All of the YouTube videos produced by Dr. Ford Versypt have captions transcribed by Otter.ai and edited by Dr. Ford Veryspt and Duncan Mullins.
+PDF versions of all video transcripts are available upon request.

 ## Lessons
 * [L01 Git for Version Control](/L01%20Git%20for%20Version%20Control.md)
   * Downloading, installing, and using Git for version control.